mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ---------------------------------------------------------------------------------------------------------------

 1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh
-2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and being missing triggers some actions...
+2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ), this file will be missing and by being missing triggers some actions...
-3. Trigger action: Enable Default Applets - Set Cinnamenu@json applet As The Default Main Menu
+3. Trigger action: Set Cinnamenu@json applet as the default Menu
-4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created, so going forward trigger function not applied again
+4. Filename ~/.config/firstlogincomplete_DONOTDelete will then get created, so going forward trigger functions not applied again unless you delete that file
-5. These here 3 commands do the work of enabling Cinnamenu to default:
+5. These here 3 commands (along with the gschema override file and command you did earlier do the work of enabling Cinnamenu to be the default:
 * gsettings reset org.cinnamon panels-enabled
 * gsettings reset-recursively org.cinnamon
 * cinnamon --replace &